Women's PatternsWe offer several companies patterns. Each company has its own sizes available. Shifts | Caps and Hose | Stays | Gowns | Outerwear |

 ![]() |

 Kannik's Korner Woman's and Girl's CapsThis pattern includes many styles of everyday headgear used from 1740-1820.
 Often women try several styles before settling with one that works well for them.
-In The Pennsylvania Gazette of 1770 "Run away . . . an Irish servant girl . . . wears sometimes ribbons, and sometimes caps . . . had on, and took with her . . . two caps for a child, and linen to make more" as cited in Wenches, Wives and Servant Girls.
+In The Pennsylvania Gazette of 1770 "Run away . . . an Irish servant girl . . . wears sometimes ribbons, and sometimes caps . . . had on, and took with her . . . two caps for a child, and linen to make more" as cited in Wives, Slaves, and Servant Girls.

-One yard of organdy, 2.8 oz. linen or for poorer impressions off white 3.7 oz. linen is plenty for most caps.
-Most styles require 1/8" white cotton twill tape and 90/2 or 120/2 linen thread. $16.00 |
+One yard of Italian book muslin, 2.8 oz. linen or for poorer impressions off white 3.7 oz. linen is plenty for most caps.
+Most styles require 1/8" white cotton twill tape and 60/2 linen thread. $18.00 |

 ![]() |